How to Accept Credit Card Payments: A Beginner’s Guide

 Does your POS provider offer credit card processing?
 If not it might be time to switch.
 FTx POS offers full-service credit card processing for our customers.
 With us, you can count on:

-• Recieve next-day settlements
+• Receive next-day settlements

 • Start transactions online and complete in-store